 And after that, after so many years of trying to recover from a long dictatorship of almost 20 years, you have an open wound in the Chilean society when you have the military on the street.
 And that’s another thing that we have to take into account when understanding this crisis, is that that trauma of Chilean society of having the military on the street is open again with this repression and human rights violation.

-JUAN GONZÁLEZ: Pablo, I wanted to ask you, Piñera is in office now.
+JUAN GONZÁLEZ: And, Pablo, I wanted to ask you — Piñera is in office now.
 He had previously been in office.
-But in between, there were two terms of Michelle Bachelet who was considered part of the Pink Tide, supposedly, in Latin America.
+But in between, there were two terms of Michelle Bachelet, who was considered part of the pink tide, supposedly, in Latin America.
 There were no basic changes against the neoliberal policies in Chile and privatization under Bachelet?

-PABLO ABUFOM: Well, that’s why that slogan became so known during this crisis—the idea that it is not about 30 pesos, it’s not about the subway fare hike but it’s about 30 years of neoliberal policies—so the continuity of the regime, of the Pinochet regime, in terms of their economic and political and social policies during the democratic regimes of the Concertación and the Nueva Mayoría, the two coalitions of the center left that governed the country during these past 30 years.
-It’s very clear for many of — for the people in Chile—so even the government of Michelle Bachelet and other so-called socialist governments in Chile have basically continued to deepen the neoliberal policies and keep privatization in place.
+PABLO ABUFOM: Well, that’s why that slogan became so known during this crisis, the idea that it’s not about 30 pesos, it’s not about the subway fare hike, but it’s about 30 years of neoliberal policies.
+So, the continuity of the regime, of the Pinochet regime, in terms of their economic and political and social policies, during the democratic regimes of the Concertación and the Nueva Mayoría, the two coalitions of the center-left that governed the country during these past 30 years, it’s very clear for many of — for the people in Chile.
+So, even the government of Michelle Bachelet and other so-called socialist governments in Chile have basically continued to deepen the neoliberal policies and keep privatization in place.

-AMY GOODMAN: So you have Bachelet who served before and after the two terms of Piñera, and now she is returning as head of the U.N.
+AMY GOODMAN: So, you have Michelle Bachelet, who served before and after the two terms of Piñera, and now she’s returning as head of the U.N.
 High Commissioner for Human Rights to investigate, as you pointed out, the human rights abuses that are going on right now in Chile around these mass protests, when you have a million people out in the streets.
 She herself a torture survivor under Pinochet, her and her mother held.
 Her father ultimately died in custody.
 Can you talk about the significance of this?
-But then also, you have the leaderless uprising and you have the more organized sectors that you are also very much a part of, like the teachers, the unions, and what you see happening right now with them?
+But then, also, you have the leaderless uprising, and you have the more organized sectors that you’re also very much a part of, like the teachers, the unions, and what you see happening right now with them?

 PABLO ABUFOM: Well, one thing is we hope that the U.N.
 Human Rights Commission coming to Chile makes a difference.
-We know that Amnesty International is also trying to investigate for a report, and we have the National Human Rights Institute giving out reports every day.
+We know that Amnesty International is also sending — trying to investigate for a report.
+And we have the National Human Rights Institute giving out reports every day.
 Of course, the figure of Bachelet is very important in Chile.
-She became one of the first presidents after the massive, huge mobilization of students—college and high school students—in 2011.
+She became one of the first presidents after the massive, huge mobilizations of students, college and high school students, in 2011.

-And then in terms of the social uprising that we see today, it is basically people are fed up with the system.
-So it is not just — we can tell this by looking at the response of the people to what the government has been doing.
+And then, in terms of the social uprising that we see today, it’s basically people are fed up with the system.
+So, it’s not just — we can tell this by looking at the response of the people to what the government has been doing.
 Days after the — on Monday, the government announced that they were going to freeze the subway fare hike, those 30 pesos that we were talking about.
-And then people continued mobilizing in massive protests and demonstrations, not just in Santiago where the subway is, but also in other cities in the country.
+And then people continued mobilizing in massive protests and demonstrations, not just in Santiago, where the subway is, but also in other cities in the country.
 And then we see that the government is calling the political establishment for a new social agreement, and people are still on the streets.
 So we can tell that people are not really looking for that kind of response by the government.
-They are looking for structural change in terms of the social rights, of social provisions, some kind of social security and definitely the levels of violence that we experience in Chilean society.
+They are looking for structural change in terms of the social rights, of social provisions, some kind of social security, and definitely the levels of violence that we experience in Chilean society.